mikehuntemann/9x16/02-network-attached-media/03-image-production-cycles.md

 > “The most basic decision-making skill is adapting to the tempo of your environment, and setting your own pace within it.
 It is significantly harder to become a pace-setter or pace-disruptor: somebody who can actually influence the tempo of the environment.”
 – Venkatesh Rao (Tempo)

+As we could see in the early P2P file-sharing and the influence upon the production of music through the increased speed in the distribution process.

 What I am observing is an increase in the speed of communication and a focus on the now.
 Trying to understand the fast and complex reality of today seems almost impossible with the amount of information out there.
 There is more content created then ever. (add some numbers here) you won't have the time to consume it or further, act on it.